Application Available: September 1

 - Official transcripts, dated one year or less, for Associates Degree in Nursing (ADN), if applicable.

 - Official Graduate Record Examination (GRE) scores taken within five years of the intended program start date.
-University code 6882, no department code required. (*Recommendation: Complete the GRE exam by October 15 to ensure test score is uploaded by the Nov.
-1st deadline.)
+University code 6882, no department code required.

 - Curriculum Vitae: Readable font, 12-point, double spaced, 1-inch margins